LuxoftAKutsan/sdl_evolution/proposals/nnnn-send_permissions_within_app_register.md

 ## Potential downsides

- - Increase amount of data in RegisterAppInterface
+This increases amount of data in RegisterAppInterface.

 ## Impact on existing code

- Will affect sdl_core and policies
+This proposal will affect sdl_core and policies.

 ## Alternatives considered

+No alternatives considered.